Kb-Jr/pizzajoint/README.md

 ### AnimatePresence

-- This function comes from framer motion
+- This function comes from framer motion.
+- Allows components to animate out when they're removed from the React tree.
 - We can use it to animate elements off pages.
 - We wrap the block of code we want to conditionally render in the AnimatePresnece card, then turn the element we are animating off to a motion element.
 Afterwards we can specify an 'exit' property on the motion element, this defines how the element leaves the page.